castorr/Chatbot-Scripts/Tools/Redeem/README.txt

 #####################
 #     Versions      #
 #####################
+1.2.0	- Rewrote most of the code
+	- Added option to exclude "redeem " from command
+	- Fixed an issue writing to textfile using non ascii characters

 1.1.0	- Alerts now support text below image

 1.0.10	- !redeem list now only return redeems that the user can actually redeem rather than all redeems